rocket-pool/docs.rocketpool.net/docs/en/node-staking/credit.md

 Thus, if you want to use 8 ETH in credit to create a new 8-ETH minipool, it will end up taking **all 32 ETH for that minipool** from the deposit pool and require none from you.
 Because of this, if the deposit pool does not have enough ETH in it to cover the pre-deposit value (currently set to 1 ETH), **the balance will not be available**.

-In this situation, the Smartnode will alert you during a `rocketpool node deposit` operation that it **cannot** use your credit balance, and must instead use ETH from your node wallet to complete the bond.
+In this situation, the Smart Node will alert you during a `rocketpool node deposit` operation that it **cannot** use your credit balance, and must instead use ETH from your node wallet to complete the bond.
 Doing so will **not** consume your credit balance; it will be left as-is and available for use later once the deposit pool has enough balance to cover it.